NCEAS/eml/docs/eml-semantic-annotations-primer.md

 | `object` | `//annotation/valueURI` | "object" of the "verb"  | see below |

 **When are IDs required?**
-Annotations at the dataset, entity or attribute level presume that the parent element is the *subject*; hence, if an element has an annotation child, an id is required (i.e. the subject element must have an `id` attribute value).
+Annotations at the dataset, entity or attribute level presume that the parent element is the *subject*.
+If an element has an annotation child, an id is required (i.e. the subject element must have an `id` attribute value).
 Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element.
 For other internal EML references, an `id` is required.
 The EML-2.2 parser checks for an `id` attribute if an annotation is present.
 As a reminder, the `id` must be unique within an EML document.